Introduction

 If you want to keep your teeth healthy, you need to make sure you clean them regularly.

 There are many ways to take care of your teeth, but the most effective way is by flossing.
 Flossing helps prevent gum disease and keeps your teeth healthy.
-It’s important to remember that if you don’t brush or use floss, bacteria will build up in your mouth and lead to plaque buildup on the surface of your teeth which can cause cavities or periodontal disease (a condition where bacteria build up around the roots).
+It’s important to remember that if you don’t brush or floss, bacteria will build up in your mouth and lead to plaque buildup.

 The best way for you to make sure that this doesn’t happen is by making sure you brush at least twice daily and using either string floss or water-based flossers like hydrogen peroxide tablets (not chewable), which can help remove plaque from between each tooth’s sockets as well as under them!